jaredkrinke/log/content/posts/programming-languages/python-is-good-actually.md

 Consider this post an apology and a promise to do better.

+(Note: I went back and edited the post in question.
+This commentary applies to the original content.)

 # Problems with my post
 First off, **the overall tone of the post crossed the line from criticism to snark--or maybe even scorn**.
 In my head, some of the jabs were just good-natured ribbing, but upon re-reading from the perspective of an internet stranger, it's just oozing with derision.
 If I'm going to post something publicly, I should remember that **the audience is not myself, but just anyone who happens to come along** (except AI scrapers, per robots.txt).